Within A Cubic Unit Cell Sketch The Following Directions

 Direction [111]

 This is the body diagonal of the cube.
-It runs from the origin (0,0,0) to the opposite corner (1,1,1), passing through the interior of the cell.
+Day to day, it runs from the origin (0,0,0) to the opposite corner (1,1,1), passing through the interior of the cell.
 This line is the longest possible straight line that fits entirely within the cubic unit cell.

 Direction [210]